Divorced and Destroyed: How the System Fails Women

 Many reasons.
 I don't know if we have enough time for that.

-You decided infidelity, substance abuse.
+You decided to divorce.
+Infidelity, substance abuse.

+No, it's not.
 It's not a fortune.

 It's under a million dollars a year.